psevestre/openid-fapi/Financial_API_WD_000.md

 ### Message Transport
 Financial API requires the use of HTTP, which is a reliable synchronous stateless message protocol.
 REST is preferred because it decouples the message syntax from the transport concerns.
 REST supports content type negotiation, conditional fetches, and compression.

-Since confidential information is being exchanged, all interactions must be encrypted with TLS/SSL (HTTPS).
-At the time of this writing, TLS version 1.2 is the most recent version, but has very limited actual deployment, and might not be readily available in implementation toolkits.
-TLS version 1.0 is the most widely deployed version, and will give the broadest interoperability.
+Since confidential information is being exchanged, all interactions must be encrypted with TLS/SSL (HTTPS) in accordance with the recommendations in RFC 7525.
+At the time of this writing, TLS version 1.2 is the most recent version.

 To protect against information disclosure and tampering, confidentiality protection MUST be applied using TLS with a cipher suite that provides confidentiality and integrity protection.